Article updated August 16, 2022

 We have selected three of our favourite restaurants in town that are definitely worth the try:

-- Brasserie Pakhuis: centrally located, this brasserie is set in a former warehouse by the Lys River.
+- The centrally-located Brasserie Pakhuis is set in a former warehouse by the Lys River.
 Renovated keeping its industrial style, the trendy restaurant offers many options, including local seafood specialties with a twist.

 - For a mix of traditional food (like a Flemish beef stew in Westmalle beer or their award-winning tartare) and more exotic options, the Café Theatre offers a varied menu.
 Above all, its unexpected and excellent cocktail bar upstairs is a must!
-The best Cuberdon I have ever had was served on a Negroni-inspired cocktail created by the passionate and talented award-winning bartender…
+The best Cuberdon ever is served on a Negroni-inspired cocktail created by the passionate and talented award-winning bartender… A must-try!

 - To help you plan your trip make sure to check out Visit Ghent!